-Sales are recognised in the period in which the company has exported the scraps to the customer, where the outcome of transaction can be estimated reliably.
+Sales are recognised in the period in which the company has exported recycled scraps materials to the customer, where the outcome of transaction can be estimated reliably.
 The outcome of transaction can be estimated with reliably when all conditions mentioned above are met.